LearnersGuild/partners/Operating-Model/Working-Together.md

 We use all-remote meetings because it is smoother to have every participant logged into a video conference than to have one group in person with the rest remote.

+In order to maximize working productivity and quality of life, partners can expense the cost of a monthly coworking space membership (flexible or dedicated desk), if they prefer not to work from home.

+The amount of reimbursement may vary by city, but should align to typical membership costs for a partner's location (use WeWork or Impact Hub's location-based rates as a guideline: https://www.wework.com/locations / http://www.impacthub.net/where-are-impact-hubs/)

 ## What Full-Time / Flex-Time Means

 > "If you want to go fast, go alone.
 If you want to go far, go together"